Review score

 How to use or install

-The process is designed for new iOS setup - here's exactly how it works:
+This process is specifically designed for setting up a new iOS device.
+Here’s how it works:

-- Hit the "GET IT ON GOOGLE PLAY STORE" button right here on this page to head straight to the app listing and install it on your Android device (free, around 50-100 MB).
+- Tap the "GET IT ON GOOGLE PLAY STORE" button right on this page to go directly to the app listing and install it on your Android device (free, about 50-100 MB).

-- Start setup on your new iPhone/iPad - when you reach the "Apps & Data" screen, choose "Move Data from Android".
+- Start setting up your new iPhone or iPad - when you reach the "Apps & Data" screen, select "Move Data from Android.

-- The iOS device creates a private Wi-Fi network (or prompt for wired if supported).
+- The iOS device creates a private Wi-Fi network (or prompts for a wired connection if supported).

-- Open Move to iOS on Android, agree to terms, and connect to the iOS Wi-Fi network using the code shown on the iPhone/iPad.
+- Open Move to iOS on Android, agree to the terms, and connect to the iOS Wi-Fi network using the code displayed on your iPhone or iPad.

-- Grant required Location permission and optional ones (SMS, Photos, Contacts, etc.) for the data you want to transfer.
+- Grant the required Location permission and any optional permissions (SMS, Photos, Contacts, etc.) for the data you wish to transfer.
+Choose what to transfer (contacts, messages, photos/videos, WhatsApp, etc.) - the app begins the transfer automatically.

-Handy tips: Charge both devices fully and stay close; use wired for large libraries; if it fails, restart both devices and try again (or manually transfer via Google Drive/iCloud as fallback).
+Handy tips: Fully charge both devices and stay nearby; use wired connection for large libraries; if it fails, restart both devices and try again (or manually transfer via Google Drive/iCloud as fallback).
 Avoid interrupting the process.

 Watch for: No resume after failure - plan for potential restarts; test small transfers first if possible.